 - Sign in to ArcGIS Hub.

-- In the Dashboard pane, you can access summary metrics for the site.
-Learn more about monitoring summary metrics.
+- In the Dashboard pane, view summary metrics for the site and subscribe to weekly reports.

-- Select the Details pane and add or edit the following information to appear in the site view (except discoverability information).
+- In the Details pane, add or edit the following information:

 - Title—Title changes are not applied to the site URL.
 Refer to Brand a site with header and theme options to add the site's title to its header.